Arkansas Final Expense Life Insurance: Secure Your Future

 Yes, life insurance can cover final expenses.

-Additionally, some policies may have riders that allow you to use the death benefit for specific purposes such as covering medical bills or paying off debt.
+Additionally, some policies may have riders that allow you to access the death benefit while still living should you be diagnosed with a terminal illness.

 It is important to speak with an experienced agent who can help you determine which type of policy best meets your needs and budget.